-The Upgrades page appears.
+The Download File dialog box appears.

-- e) Click the link for the ScreenOS version you want to download.
-The Upgrades page appears. - f) Click the upgrade link.The Download File dialog box appears. - 2.
-Click Save and then navigate to the location where you want to save the firmware zip file.
+2. Click Save and then navigate to the location where you want to save the firmware zip file.

-Note: Before loading the firmware, you must unzip the file.
+NOTE: Before loading the firmware, you must unzip the file.

 You must save the firmware onto the computer from which you want to perform the upgrade.